-Many countries don’t accept dual citizenship.
+Many countries do not accept dual citizenship.
 Check with the country’s consulate or embassy in the UK to find out about that country’s laws on dual nationality.

 Apply for British citizenship

 To get British citizenship in the UK, apply for citizenship in the normal way.

-As a dual national you can’t get diplomatic help from the British government when you are in the other country where you hold citizenship.
+As a dual national you cannot get diplomatic help from the British government when you are in the other country where you hold citizenship.

-For example, if you hold both British and Chinese citizenship you can’t get diplomatic help from the UK when you’re in China.
+For example, if you hold both British and Chinese citizenship you cannot get diplomatic help from the UK when you’re in China.

 Dual citizenship, marriage and children

-You don’t automatically become a British citizen when you marry a person from the UK.
+You do not automatically become a British citizen when you marry a person from the UK.
 You need to apply as the spouse of a British citizen.

 In some countries, a married person is automatically counted as having their partner’s nationality.
 Children may also automatically have a parent’s nationality even if they were born abroad.